Gaythorne: History

 The suburb takes its name from a property in the area owned by Howard Bliss.

 On Saturday 15 May 1915 there was a stump capping ceremony for a new Presbyterian church at Enoggera (as the area was then called).
 The location was on the corner of Pickering Street and Station Avenue.
 In 1926 the church was extended to create a Sunday school.
 As part of the merger of many of the Methodist, Presbyterian and Congregational churches into the Uniting Church of Australia in 1977, the church became Gaythorne Uniting Church.
 However, falling congregation numbers led to a consolidation of Uniting churches in the area, leading to the closure of the former Presbyterian church.
 Since 2012, it has been used as an early education centre.

 In May 1919, subdivided allotments of Rangeview Estate Enoggera were auctioned by Cameron Bros.
 This area was within the suburb of Enoggera.
 The map advertising the auction states that the Estate was within 5 minutes' walk away from the Rifle Range Railway Station, now known as Gaythorne Station.
 In April 1921, the land unsold was re-offered through auctioneers Cameron Bros as "Gaythorne & Rangeview Estates" made up of 53 allotments.

 On Saturday 18 April 1924 auctioneers Isles, Love, & Co offered 170 residential lots in the Bellevue Park Estate in Enoggera Heights.
 It was described as fronting Samford Road and Bellevue Avenue at the junction with Pickering Street.

 All Souls' Anglican church was dedicated on 26 March 1961 by Archbishop Halse and consecrated on 9 March 1975 by Archbishop Arnott.
 Its closure was approved circa 1986.
 It was located at 10 Tel El Kebir Street on the corner of Heliopolis Parade, which is now within the neighbouring suburb of Mitchelton.
 As at 2020, the building is used as a child care centre.

+From 2005 until 2022, the Queensland Family History Society had its library at 58 Bellevue Avenue before relocating to Chermside.